reactiflux/reactiflux.com/pages/transcripts/lelald-richardson.md

 ---

-**Q:** Why does Airbnb use a lot of !important in their style
+**Q:** Why does Airbnb use a lot of !important in their styles?

-**A:** Good question. the use of !important is from our usage of aphrodite (a css-in-js library) which we are using in a mode that deopts into !important CSS flags due to our need to be able to use it on a page that also has legacy CSS files that aphrodite doesn't know about, and minimizes the conflicts between the two.
+**A:** Good question.
+The use of !important is from our usage of aphrodite (a css-in-js library) which we are using in a mode that deopts into !important CSS flags due to our need to be able to use it on a page that also has legacy CSS files that aphrodite doesn't know about, and minimizes the conflicts between the two.
 Hopefully soon we will be able to remove the CSS files so that we can turn off this mode.

 ---